peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 In this piece of code, I'm telling the program to print the line it is reading only if it matches the pattern `/Columns:\s*(\d\d*)/`, which can be explained by looking at each part :
 * `Columns:` is simply the exact string that will match
 * `\s*` means 0 or more occurrences of a blank space, tab, etc. (`\s` is the character and `*` is for saying "0 or more times the preceding expression")
-* \d\d* means one digit, and then zero or more digts after that.
+* `\d\d*` means one digit, and then zero or more digts after that.

 Obviously, the only line that matches this whole pattern is the Columns line, and therefore we are capable of obtaining the number through the `$1` variable, which stores the part inside the `()` of the pattern.
+[More on Perl extracting matches from regex](https://www.perltutorial.org/regular-expression-extracting-matches/).

 If you want to try this little script out, you can have a look at my github repo.
-Thanks for reading! :)
+Thanks for reading me! :)
 <style>
   .border {
   border-width: 0px;